 In 2006, 17 years after starting the Akanksha Foundation, Shaheen felt compelled to address the issue of educational inequity at scale.
 As she thought through the solution, she believed that the answer lay in a people’s movement that needed to come together to provide every child in India an excellent education.

-We strive to live everyday by eight core values that guide our work and culture at Teach For India:
+We strive to live everyday by five core values that guide our work and culture at Teach For India